 Labels – they are such a big part of our society today.
-For the most part humans have been labelling themselves, categorizing themselves and putting up walls between themselves probably since the beginning of time.
+For the most part humans have been labelling themselves, categorizing themselves, segregating, dividing, and putting up walls between themselves since the beginning of time as we know it.
+However, as we trek through the new millennium many people are choosing to increasingly turn away and distance themselves from the limits and confines of labels.
+Nowhere is this more evident than in the gender and sexuality movements.

-Hence today, I want to talk to you about dietary lifestyle labels, how they influence us, how they are portrayed in society and how to break free of them.
+In this article we will explore dietary lifestyle labels, how they influence us, how they are portrayed in society, and how to break free of them.

 The Labelling Addiction